techcodedu/ProjectGuidelines/README.md

 ### Sprint 6: Final Testing and Deployment
 - Conduct final testing and debugging.
 Fix any issues that arise.
-- Prepare the website for deployment by optimizing images, minifying CSS and JavaScript, etc.
+- Prepare the website for deployment by optimizing images, minifying CSS and etc.
 - Deploy the website.

 ---